ElectroGamesDev/Cryonix/README.md

-# Crylib
+# Cryonix

-**Crylib** is a lightweight and modern **C++ game and graphics library** built for **simplicity, speed, and modularity**.
+**Cryonix** is a lightweight and modern **C++ game and graphics library** built for **simplicity, speed, and modularity**.
 It’s designed for both **game development** and **general-purpose rendering or software**, offering a flexible and efficient framework for building real-time applications with ease.

-Crylib provides a unified API for rendering, animation, audio, and input, while maintaining a minimal setup and fast runtime performance.
+Cryonix provides a unified API for rendering, animation, audio, and input, while maintaining a minimal setup and fast runtime performance.

 ---